nedbat/coveragepy/doc/cmd.rst

 You can specify ``thread`` and also one of ``eventlet``, ``gevent``, or ``greenlet``.

-If you are using ``--concurrency=multiprocessing``, you must set other options in the configuration file.
+If you are using ``--concurrency=multiprocessing``, you must set your other options in the configuration file.
 Options on the command line will not be passed to the processes that multiprocessing creates.
 Best practice is to use the configuration file for all options.

 .. _multiprocessing: https://docs.python.org/3/library/multiprocessing.html
 .. _greenlet: https://greenlet.readthedocs.io/